 Reason #4: There’s a suspicious transaction.

 Your bank may freeze your account for your own protection if something doesn’t look right, like a purchase that is out of character with your normal spending habits.
 The N26 app includes numerous features that enhance the security of your account, like discreet mode and instant alerts for account activity.

 Reason #5: You haven’t activated your card yet.

 If you have a brand new debit card, you’ll need to activate it before it can be used anywhere.
 With most banks, you can do this by calling the number on the back of the card and providing some personal information, usually the last four digits of your social security number.
 With an N26 card, there’s no need to call.
-You can activate your debit card in the N26 app in just a few easy steps—login to your account, go to "Actions"→"Card Settings"→"Activate,” and enter your token number below your name.
-Sign the back of the card, and you’re ready to go.
+You can activate your debit card right from the N26 app in just a few easy steps.

 Stay on top of your money with N26

 With an N26 account, you can track your transactions, manage your finances, and avoid any future declines in payments.
 Our app is designed to put you in control of your money so that you can make smart decisions for your future.

 Got 5 minutes?
 Discover mobile banking that fits your life with N26.
 Open your account today.